 - How long it is estimated to consider?

 Upon combining, the cards and the board deliver a clear way of visualizing what is being done, what needs to be done in the future, and ensuring that every team member is in the same phase.

 When to use Kanban?

-You can lay out an entire project plan and apply Kanban methodology in order to ensure that you are on the same phase and the assigned tasks are being completed on time.
+You can lay out an entire project plan and apply the Kanban methodology in order to ensure that you are in the same phase and the assigned tasks are being completed on time.

 - Limit work in progress – When you limit the work that is in progress, the team can complete work well ahead of time prior to moving to the next one.
 Accordingly, it is necessary for the work that is in progress to be marked as completed so that new tasks can be assigned to the team.

 - Managing the workflow – The whole reason behind implementing the Kanban methodology is to manage and enhance the workflow, in an attempt to get the work done quickly.

 - Make explicit process policies – While working as a team, it is essential for every team member to be aware of all the policies, rules, and regulations.
 It encourages them to work with collaboration and harmony.

 - Implement feedback loops – Feedback loops are considered an integral part of Kanban wherein daily stand-up meetings are held for team synchronization and to know what they did the previous day and what’s on the list for today.
 An average length of a stand-up meeting should be between 10-15-minutes, and at times it may reach up to an hour depending upon the size of the team and topics.